-How to get there: Liceu (L3) or Catalunya (L3) – La Rambla Exit
+Getting there: Metro Liceu (L3) or Catalunya (Rambla Exit – L3)

 At the exit of Las Ramblas, you can find the Columbus statue in front of the old harbor.
-If you feel like, you can enter and go up to a viewpoint from which you have a great view over the harbor and the surrounding area while enjoying a nice glass of cava or wine.
+If you feel like it, you can enter and go up to a viewpoint from which you have a great view over the port and the surrounding area while enjoying a nice glass of cava or wine.

-But even if you don’t enter, the statue is impressive.
+But the statue is impressive even if you don’t enter.
 The arm of Columbus points in the direction of Majorca.
-In this direction, Colombus once started his trip on which he found the “new world”.
-In the other hand, the bronze Colombus holds a sea map.
+In this direction, Colombus once started his trip on which he found the “new world.”
+On the other hand, the bronze Colombus holds a sea map.

 Harbor – Port Vell

-To be exact, the harbor of Barcelona is divided into two parts.
+From the Columbus statue, it’s just a quick walk to Port Vell, the harbor of the city.
+To be exact, the port of Barcelona is divided into two parts.
 One on each side of the beach.
-One is the old part, Port Vell and the other one is called Port Olímpic.
+The one we are visiting right now is the old part, Port Vell, and the other one is called Port Olímpic.

-Port Vell doesn’t only offer the Maremagnum Mall, but also different restaurants, the aquarium and as mentioned above the possibility to have a nice walk.
+Port Vell doesn’t only offer the Maremagnum Shopping Mall but also different restaurants, the aquarium, and the possibility to have a nice walk around while overlooking the harbor and its boats.
 And if you are lucky, you can see the bridge opening for boats to enter the harbor.

 El Gòtic (Barrio Gótico)